zowe/docs-site/docs/user-guide/mvd-using.md

 With the Zowe Editor you can create and edit files and view datasets on the system that Zowe serves.

 ### Workflows
-From the Workflow application plug-in you can create, manage, and use z/OSMF workflows to manage your system.
+From the Workflows application plug-in you can create, manage, and use z/OSMF workflows to manage your system.

 ### JES Explorer
 Use this application to query JES jobs with filters, and view the related steps, files, and status.
 You can also purge jobs from this view.